-We will pick you up from your hotel.
-This trip is about rural life, Royal chedis and Doi Inthanon waterfalls.
-Doi Inthanon is the highest mountain of Thailand (2,565 m).
-It was declared a national park in 1972.
-The park boasts the greatest diversity of forest types and bird species found in any single park in the country and has many beautiful waterfalls.
-We will drive up to the summit of Doi Inthanon where we will visit the two chedis, one called Naphamethinidon, meaning “by the strength of the land and air”, and the other, Naphaphonphumisiri, meaning “being the strength of the air and the grace of the land”.
-These temples were built to honour the 60th birthday anniversary of King Bhumibol Adulyadej in 1987, and the 60th birthday anniversary of Queen Sirikit in 1992, respectively.
+This is a private tour.
+Your guide and driver will pick you up from your hotel at 0700.
+This trip is about Rural life, Royal chedis, and Doi Inthanon waterfalls.
+Doi Inthanon is the highest mountain in Thailand (2,565 m) and became a national park in 1972.
+The park boasts the highest diversity of forest types and bird species found in any single park in the country and has many beautiful waterfalls.
+We will drive up to the summit of Doi Inthanon, where we will visit the shrine of King Inthawichayanon, after who they named the mountain.
+After this, we will hike the short Angka Nature Trail and admire the prevalent mossy cloud forest below the summit.